milonmaze/privacy-terms-observatory/cloud.google.com/terms/services.md

 Service Mesh: Service Mesh is a managed service mesh service that includes (i) a managed certificate authority that issues cryptographic certificates that identify customer workloads within the Service Mesh for mutual authentication, and (ii) telemetry for customers to manage and monitor their services.
 Customers receive details showing an inventory of services, can understand their service dependencies, and receive metrics for monitoring their services.
 For clarity this service does not include Service Mesh -- Software (see below regarding Premium Software).
 GKE Autopilot: GKE Autopilot is a mode of operation in GKE in which Google manages cluster configuration, including nodes, scaling, security, and other preconfigured settings.
 Autopilot clusters are optimized to run most production workloads, and provision compute resources based on Kubernetes manifests.
 The streamlined configuration follows GKE best practices and recommendations for cluster and workload setup, scalability, and security.
 Connect: Connect is a service that enables both users and Google-hosted components to interact with clusters through a connection to the in-cluster Connect software agent.
-GKE Hub: GKE Hub is centralized control-plane that enables a user to register clusters running in a variety of environments, including Google’s cloud, on premises in customer datacenters, or other third party clouds.
+GKE Hub: GKE Hub is centralized control-plane that enables a user to register clusters running in a variety of environments, including Google's cloud, on premises in customer datacenters, or other third party clouds.
 GKE Hub provides a way for customers to centrally manage features and services on customer-registered clusters.
 Google-Managed Multi-Cloud Services

 *BigQuery Omni: BigQuery Omni is a Google-managed multi-cloud analytics solution that enables analysts to access and analyze data stored on other supported public clouds from a singular BigQuery control-plane on GCP.